8-year-old girl asking for cards after being run over by tractor

 While many prepared for Sunday's big game, Melissa Negley says she received the call that would forever change her life.

-Negley found out Haley Detman, her young daughter, was run over by a tractor trailer, a tragic farm accident.
+Negley found out Haley Detman, her young daughter, was run over by a tractor, in a tragic farm accident.

 The little girl was flown to Hershey Medical Center in Derry Township, Dauphin County, where she has been ever since.